olbrichattila/qreview/README.md

 - Build reusable prompts with different retrieverKind values (e.g., file, diff)
 - Since Q requires interactive login, local reviews are ideal — but the architecture supports extending it with Bedrock or Ollama for CI/CD compatibility

+## Development Experience and Challenges
+What started as a quick automation experiment quickly evolved into a much larger and more powerful tool as new ideas emerged during development — especially around making the system modular, with support for multiple and extendable reporters (e.g., HTML, Markdown, PR comments).

+### Key Challenges:
+- **Aligning Reviews to the Correct Lines in GitHub PRs** One of the most complex problems was ensuring that AI-generated comments could be accurately mapped to the correct lines in a Pull Request.
+Since the AI (Amazon Q or others) may tokenize input, omit blank lines, or slightly reformat code internally, it often drifted from the original structure.
+To solve this, I preprocess the full source file (removing blank lines) before feeding it into the model, then carefully map the cleaned lines back to their positions in the raw file.
+This also includes parsing and respecting the Git diff hunk headers `@@ -a,b +c,d @@` to ensure the review appears exactly where intended in the PR.

+- **Handling Incomplete Context in Diffs:**
+Reviewing just the diff often lacked enough context, leading to poor or irrelevant suggestions.
+I had to design a hybrid approach that uses both the full source file (for context-aware reviews) and the diff (for accurate line mapping and change detection).

+- **Unexpected but Welcome Feedback — From Itself:**
+Once the system was functional, I turned it loose on its own source code.
+The result?
+A cascade of inline suggestions and improvement ideas — effectively reviewing and improving itself.
+This was a rewarding moment that reinforced the value and practical utility of the tool

+What began as a utility has grown into a versatile, self-improving, and extensible code review companion.